Dehumidifier for 3000 Square Feet

 Portable dehumidifiers have practical limits.

-If humidity remains high throughout an entire large home, the issue may involve air distribution, infiltration, or structural moisture sources.
+If humidity remains high throughout an entire large home, the issue may involve air distribution, infiltration, or active moisture sources.
+Equipment manages indoor conditions.
+It does not replace building corrections.